 NVIDIA GPU Display Driver for Windows contains a vulnerability in the user-mode layer, where an unprivileged user can cause an out-of-bounds write, which may lead to code execution, information disclosure, and denial of service.

-NVIDIA Jetson AGX Orin™ and NVIDIA IGX Orin software contain a vulnerability where an attacker can cause an improper input validation issue by escalating certain permissions to a limited degree.
-A successful exploit of this vulnerability might lead to code execution, denial of service, data corruption, information disclosure, or escalation of privilege.
+NVIDIA DGX H100 BMC contains a vulnerability in the REST service, where an attacker may cause improper input validation.
+A successful exploit of this vulnerability may lead to code execution, denial of service, escalation of privileges, and information disclosure.

 Trusty contains a vulnerability in command handlers where the length of input buffers is not verified.
 This vulnerability can cause memory corruption, which may lead to information disclosure, escalation of privileges, and denial of service.